-The Importance of a Healthy Lifestyles Chair
+The Importance of a Healthy Lifestyle Chair

 In response to demand for greater collaboration, the Association for Supervision and Curriculum Development (ASCD) and the Centers for Disease Control (CDC) developed the expanded 10 component model - The Whole School, Whole Community, Whole Child (WSCC), which replaces the old Coordinated School Health eight component model.
 The CDC provides a framework for addressing school health policies, practices, and programs to ensure that students are healthy and ready to learn.
-The CDC states that this evolution meets the need for greater emphasis on both the psychosocial and physical environment as well as the ever-increasing and growing roles that community agencies and families must play.
-So, establishing a healthy lifestyles chair at both the Council and Local PTA level benefits all members of the school and community.
+The CDC states that this evolution meets the need for greater emphasis on both the psychosocial and physical environment and the ever-increasing and growing roles that community agencies and families must play.
+So, establishing a healthy lifestyle chair at both the Council and Local PTA level benefits all school and community members.

 Although the WSCC model encompasses all areas of health (physical, mental, and social/emotional), childhood obesity is one of the most serious health problems facing our country today.
 Over the past three decades, childhood obesity rates in the United States have tripled.
-Today nearly one-third of U.S. children are overweight and almost 17% of children and adolescents are obese.
-Obesity has potentially devastating consequences for our youth and for our society as a whole.
-Studies show that as a result of diseases that are related to being overweight, children today may not live as long as their parents.
-Obesity is associated with diseases such as Type 2 diabetes, heart disease, stroke, high blood pressure, depression, breast cancer, and arthritis.
-In the past 20 years, annual obesity-associated hospital costs for children have tripled.
+Today nearly one-third of U.S. children are overweight, and almost 17% of children and adolescents are obese.
+Obesity has potentially devastating consequences for our youth and our society as a whole.
+Studies show that due to diseases related to being overweight, children today may not live as long as their parents.
+Obesity is associated with Type 2 diabetes, heart disease, stroke, high blood pressure, depression, breast cancer, arthritis, etc. In the past 20 years, annual obesity-associated hospital costs for children have tripled.

-While childhood obesity remains a critical issue, the rise of social/emotional and mental health issues related to bullying, cyberbullying, and other youth violence-related incidents is at an all-time high.
+While childhood obesity remains a critical issue, the rise of social/emotional and mental health issues related to bullying, cyberbullying, and other youth violence-related incidents is high.
 Creating a positive social and emotional climate increases academic achievement, reduces stress, and improves positive attitudes toward self and others.

-Benefits of Establishing a Healthy Lifestyles Chair
+Benefits of Establishing a Healthy Lifestyle Chair

-- Creates relevance and awareness for healthy lifestyles - Confers authority to work on health and wellness issues - Improves accessibility to school board/administrators, principals, students, parents, community - Establishes contact person for health and wellness information, resources, requirements - Creates recruitment opportunities for new members/new leaders with a wellness focus - Provides assistance in communication/implementation of wellness policy - Supports collaboration with campus administration, food service, parents, and staff on health and wellness goals
+- Creates relevance and awareness for healthy lifestyles - Confers authority to work on health and wellness issues - Improves accessibility to school board/administrators, principals, students, parents, community - Establishes contact person for health and wellness information, resources, requirements - Creates recruitment opportunities for new members/new leaders with a wellness focus - Assists in communication/implementation of wellness policy - Supports collaboration with campus administration, food service, parents, and staff on health and wellness goals